20607 - METHODS AND TOOLS FOR POLICY ANALYSIS

 - Identify the basic properties of estimators and the conditions under which they apply

-Develop experiments to test hypothesis.
+- Develop experiments to test research hypotheses.

 Apply statistical software to conduct regression analyses.